Additive and multiplicative structure of c$^{\star}$-sets: Introduction

-Given a minimal left ideal $L$ and a minimal right ideal $R$, $L\cap R$ is a group, and in particular contains an idempotent.
-If $p$ and $q$ are idempotents in $T$ we write $p\leq q$ if and only if $pq=qp=p$.
+Given a minimal left ideal $L$ and a minimal right ideal $R$, it easily follows that $L\cap R$ is a group and thus in particular contains an idempotent.
+If $p$ and $q$ are idempotents in $T$, we write $p\leq q$ if and only if $p\cdot q=q\cdot p=p$.
 An idempotent is minimal with respect to this relation if and only if it is a member of the smallest ideal $K(T)$ of $T$.